-A few days back when I was selling old newspapers to a local scrap collector, he was enthusiastically asking for any electronic waste.
+A few days ago, while selling old newspapers to a local scrap collector, he asked me for any electronic waste.
 When I enquired more about it, he mentioned that these days, electronic waste fetches him a good return.

 Well, he is right.
-Electronic waste or e-waste has loads of metals, like copper, aluminum, steel, and sometimes even gold and silver, which fetches decent returns compared to newspaper and plastic recycling.
+Electronic waste, or e-waste, contains significant amounts of metals such as copper, aluminium, and steel, and sometimes gold and silver, which yield higher returns than recycling newspapers and plastics.

-Electric battery and e-waste recycling in India is highly unorganized, mostly dominated by local vendors, scrap collectors, and scrap dealers.
-However, things are slowly changing, in the last few years, many organized e-waste recyclers have started in India.
-The main reason for this emergence is the potential of electric vehicle battery recycling.
-Till now smartphone recycling was the main job of the e-waste recyclers in India, but given the blossoming of the electric vehicles market, things are going to change.
+Battery and e-waste recycling in India is highly unorganised and dominated mainly by local vendors, scrap collectors, and scrap dealers.
+However, things are slowly changing: over the last few years, many organised e-waste recyclers have emerged in India.

 With the growth of 2W, 3W, 4W, EV storage, and other EV battery-related products, there will be a proliferation of bigger batteries as well.
-The lithium-ion batteries typically used in Indian electric vehicles contain metals like cobalt and nickel that carry higher margins compared to other electronic waste.
-Even the other metals can be re-used to make new batteries or in other products.
+The lithium-ion batteries typically used in Indian electric vehicles contain metals such as cobalt and nickel, which command higher margins than other components in electronic waste.

-EV Battery and e-waste recycling in India, will not only reduce the environmental impact of mining but would also reduce India’s dependence on countries like China.
-As per consultancy firm JMK Research, recycling in India is- a $1 billion opportunity.
+EV Battery and e-waste recycling in India will not only reduce the environmental impact of mining but also reduce India’s dependence on countries such as China.
+According to consultancy firm JMK Research, recycling in India represents a $1 billion opportunity.

 EV Battery and E-Waste Recycling Companies in India